pyrohost/pyrodactyl/README.md

 You will need a working installation of Vagrant, the latest LTS version of NodeJS, the latest version of npm, the latest version of [Turbo](https://turbo.build), and the latest version of pnpm to properly run pyro.
 Once you have verified you have Vagrant, NodeJS, npm, Turbo and pnpm installed, you can follow the steps below:

 1. Clone the pyrodactyl panel repository
-2. Run `npm i` to install all the packages for the website.
+2. Run `npm i` to install all the packages necessary.
-3. Run `pnpm build:turbo` to build pyrodactyl.
+3. Run `pnpm ship` to build pyrodactyl.
 This will cache the results of the build and upload sourcemaps to Sentry.
 Subsequent builds without code changes will finish in milliseconds.
 4. Run `vagrant up`.
 This will setup wings and the necessary services in order to run pyrodactyl's databases, services, and app.
 This process could take up to 15 minutes.
 5. Once you receive a message that says "pyrodactyl is now up and running at localhost:3000", visit that URL in your browser and login with the default credentials provided in your console. **It's important that you use localhost to connect to pyrodactyl!
 If you use 127.0.0.1, you will run into CORS issues and other issues that will not be fixed.**
 6. Visit localhost:3000/admin to provision your first server on pyrodactyl!

+### Notes about Local Development

-Note: If you have the dev server running (`pnpm dev`), a development build of the app will be served at localhost:3000 with HMR.
-If you want to preview a production build of pyrodactyl, terminate the dev server and run `pnpm build:turbo`.
+-   If you have the dev server running (`pnpm dev`), a development build of the app will be served at localhost:3000 with HMR.
+If you want to preview a production build of pyrodactyl, terminate the dev server and run `pnpm ship`.
 Once it finishes, it will also be served at localhost:3000.

+-   If you're running the development server or have built a production version of pyrodactyl, but visiting localhost:3000 hangs permanently, ensure you don't have any other apps or games open that may interfere with any of the ports in the Vagrantfile.
+For example, Steam may use port 8080, or another development server may be using a port used by pyrodactyl.
+Run `vagrant reload` to re-point ports to your virtual machine after ensuring nothing may be using it, and try again.

+-   If you receive a message like `Vagrant was unable to mount VirtualBox shared folders`, you [may need to install the vbguest plugin for VirtualBox](https://stackoverflow.com/a/48569055/11537010) with `vagrant plugin install vagrant-vbguest`.
+If it's already installed, run `vagrant plugin update vagrant-vbguest`.

+-   We recommend setting up [Remote Caching via turbo](https://turbo.build/repo/docs/core-concepts/remote-caching).
+When you run `pnpm ship` on your local development machine, its results will be cached and uploaded, allowing you to finish a build on your production server in milliseconds.

 ## Star History